4W4I5/Semester-6-Notes/Forensics/Finals Prep/Finals Prep Notes.md

 - Essentially read the first 446 bytes of the first sector and hash
 - Compared hash later on using winhex
 ## Assignment 6: Timeline Analysis using TSK
-- After creating an image via an imaging tool such as FTKImager
+- **After creating an image via an imaging tool such as FTKImager**
-- Creating a filesystem log with MAC times
+- **Creating a filesystem log with MAC times**
     - `fls -rpl -m /IMG_NAME.img > txtfile.txt`
     - Can try tsk custom scripts too, the output is similar
         - `tsk_gettimes /IMG_NAME.img > txtfile.txt`
-- Using mactime.pl to create a timeline.
-Note that we can feed the output from other files into this timeline and it will enrich the timeline
+- **Using mactime.pl to create a timeline.
+Note that we can feed the output from other files into this timeline and it will enrich the timeline**
     - `mactime.pl -b txtfile.txt > output`
-- Extra commands to use that might be helpful
+- **Extra commands to use that might be helpful**
+	- TSK Automated Tools
 	    - `tsk_comparedir`: compare localdir with contents of image/raw device
 	    - `tsk_recover`: Recover file using the ils inodes
 	- File System Layer tools
 	    - `fsstat`: Show FS system details and statistics including layout, sizes and labels
 	- File Name Layer Tools
 	    - `ffind`: Find allocated/unallocated file names in given metadata structure
 	    - `fls`: List allocated/unallocated filenames in a directory.
 Use switches -rpl to list long names recursively
 	- Data Unit Layer Tools
 	    - `blkcat`: Display contents of a data unit
 	    - `blkls`: List data units in a disk image
 	    - `blkstat`: Display details about a specific data unit
 	    - `blkcalc`: Calculate which data unit contains a specific byte
 	- Filesystem Journal Tools
 	    - `jcat`: Display the contents of a journal data unit
 	    - `jls`: List the contents of a file system journal
 	- Volume System Tools
 	    - `mmls`: Display partition layout of a volume system
 	    - `mmstat`: Display volume system statistics
 	    - `mmcat`: Extract data from a specific volume system
 	- Image File Tools
 	    - `img_stat`: Display details about an image file
 	    - `img_cat`: Extract data from an image file
 	- Disk Tools
 	    - `disk_sreset`: Reset disk to a known state
 	    - `disk_stat`: Display disk statistics
 	- Other Tools
 	    - `hfind`: Find hash values in a hash database
 	    - `mactime`: Create a timeline from a body file
 	    - `sorter`: Sort file system data into categories
 	    - `sigfind`: Find a signature in a file or data stream
+- **Windows Artifacts to recover**
+	- LNK files -> Shortcut file, stored in appdata/roaming/microsoft/windows/recentitems
+	- Thumbnails -> .db extension. stored in /appdata/local/microsoft/windows/explorer
+	- JumpLists
+		- Can be OS generated or Custom, Uses MRU values
+		- Stored in /appdata/roaming/microsoft/windows/recent/automaticdestinations or customdestinations
+	- Libraries
+		- Folder libs not code libs, stored in /appdata/roaming/microsoft/windows/libraries
+	- Windows Search History
+		- /appdata/local/microsoft/windows/connectedsearch/history
+	- Recycle Bin
+		- Renames files to `<SID>/RandomFilename.png`
+		- if $i then it has the metadata
+		- if $r then it has the actual file
+	- VSS
+		- Holds restore points
+		- c/SystemVolumeInformation
+	- Prefetch
+		- Holds files required to boot application up faster
+		- c/windows/prefetch
+	- ShellBags
+		- Windows registries NTuser.dat
+	- ShimCache
+	- USBForensics
+	- Registry
+	-